-What health risks do plastics pose to the human body?
-The first-ever Plastic Health Summit in Amsterdam was a great success.
-Organized by Plastic Soup Foundation and Plastic Health Coalition, to which Shaw Institute is the official US Science Liaison, the event united researchers, policy experts, and media from all over the world to confront the urgent question: Are plastics making us sick?
+The first-ever Plastic Health Summit, held in Amsterdam on October 3, 2019, united researchers, policy experts, and media from all over the world to confront the urgent question: Are plastics making us sick?

-Combining science with activism, the Plastic Health Summit effectively launched an international debate into the health impacts of micro and nano plastics and chemical additives on the human body.
-Dr. Susan Shaw describes it as "a turning point in the plastic crisis."
+During the conference, scientists presented the first research results on the effects of plastic particles on human health.
+By combining science with activism, the Plastic Health Summit 2019 effectively launched an international debate into the health impacts of micro and nano plastics and chemical additives on the human body.
+Dr. Susan Shaw described it as "a turning point in the plastic crisis."

 The Breakdown: PHS 2019

 - Digital reach: >240 million social media engagements